VeraVLVlas/VeraVLVlas/README.md

   ### 🇬🇧 English Version

   # 👋 Welcome to my GitHub profile!

-  I'm a frontend developer passionate about creating responsive, user-friendly, and modern interfaces.
+  I'm an experienced frontend developer focused on building adaptive, high-performance, and user-friendly interfaces.
-  Every day I improve my skills and explore new technologies.
+  With years of hands-on practice, I bring deep knowledge of modern web technologies and a strong eye for detail.
+  I’m constantly learning, refining my skills, and approaching development with a user-first mindset.

-  Feel free to explore my projects, tech stack, and learning goals.
+  Here you’ll find my projects, current tech stack, and areas I’m actively exploring.

   ---